jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Custom Components _Alpha_.md

 ## Understanding the custom components layout

 The `component.card` and `component.view` form the base of custom components by creating the containers in which other components can be added.
-It is important to understand the layout concepts of each before you create the component. &#x20;
+It is important to understand the layout concepts of each before you create the component.

 ::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-nOnkaI6xbAHh9sT6t9hqR-20241112-154514.gif" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-nOnkaI6xbAHh9sT6t9hqR-20241112-154514.gif" size="54" width="1248" height="1428" position="center" caption="Layout" alt="Layout"}

-### Card&#x20;
+### Card
 The `component.card` is a wrapper that contains predefined options, such as shadow, corner radius,  inner padding, emphasis, color, and direction (that allows for defining rows and columns).
 We allow you to define the values for the color, and direction properties, the other properties are preset and cannot be changed.
 Inside the `component.card` you can place other standard components as well as other custom components.
 The list of properties and examples are available in [Card (Alpha)]().&#x20;

 ![Basic colored card with components](https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-PnlxTP5Ml3rCqZoug2KsK-20241119-121514.png "Basic colored card with components")